just-the-docs/just-the-docs/README.md

-# Shotgun Developer Documentation Theme
+# ShotGrid Developer Documentation Theme

-This is a clone of [just-the-docs](https://pmarsceill.github.io/just-the-docs) extended and tailored to serve the documentation needs of the Shotgun Ecosystem.
+This is a clone of [just-the-docs](https://pmarsceill.github.io/just-the-docs) extended and tailored to serve the documentation needs of the ShotGrid Ecosystem.
 For more information, see [tk-doc-generator](https://github.com/shotgunsoftware/tk-doc-generator).

 ----